 - Fetal heart rate abnormalities

 Any vaginal bleeding in the third trimester should be reported to your health care provider immediately.
 Other causes for vaginal bleeding could be placenta previa.
 Your health care provider will know the proper diagnosis.

 The placenta is part of your baby’s life support system.
 It transfers oxygen and nutrients to your baby.
 When the placenta separates from your uterine lining before labor it can interrupt the transportation of oxygen and nutrients to your baby.

 Placental abruption can only truly be diagnosed after birth, when the placenta can be examined.
 There are a few methods that are used to try to make this diagnosis during pregnancy so that proper treatment can be applied.
-These include:

 - Evaluation of patient’s symptoms (bleeding, pain)